 Cost: €10 a month for unlimited users, one team, one project, or €20 for unlimited users, unlimited teams, and 1 project.

 As one of the trusted brands in Agile software, Atlassian Jira + Agile is quick to deliver a powerful project management tool that can fit most offices.
 Teams can use this product as either a self-hosted or cloud-based solution.
 Atlassian Jira + Agile offers Scrum, Kanban, and integrates with JIRA, Confluence, and other Atlassian products.
 Project managers can make customized workflows, visualize QA issues, and keep in constant communication with “HipChat,” and the software offers a system called “Release Hub” that makes sure your product is really “complete” when it’s sent out to the final customer.

 Pros: Mobile app, strong backlog management, and lots of add-ons so project managers can customize the software to their team’s needs.

 Cons: There are so many features that Atlassian Jira + Agile has a strong learning curve for new users, and switching between apps can be a pain.

 Cost: Starts at $10/mo for 10 users, scales up based on users.

 Pivotal Labs, a consultancy on software development, created Pivotal Tracker to specifically assist web and mobile developers.
 Pivotal Tracker supports multiple projects, burndown charts, messaging between users, project-based tasks, and user stories.
-Pivotal Tracker is relatively easy to use (after you get beyond the program’s jargon), has a fantastic iOS app, and offers a nice set of feedback tools, so QA is always at the forefront of the project.
+Pivotal Tracker is relatively easy to use, has a fantastic iOS app, and offers a nice set of feedback tools, so QA is always at the forefront of the project.